Allegheny-ComputerScience-101-S2022/cs101-S2022-final-starter/final-examination.md

 print("square(values) =", values)
 ```

+**IMPORTANT:** Do not search on the Internet or look in the textbook our the
+course web site for a description of this source code segment.
+Your answers to
+these questions should feature your own words and your own understanding of the
+provided segment of Python source code.

 #### (4 Points) What is the exact output (including blank lines and spaces) of the provided source code segment?

-Please provide an answer to this question in a fenced code block.
+**IMPORTANT**: Please provide an answer to this question in a fenced code block.

 #### (2 Points) What is the purpose of the source code segment `range(len(L))`?